 If you are a full-time employee, you and your immediate family receive a family passport membership that includes a 50 percent discount off program fees including school-aged childcare, pre-school and resident and day camp A portion of the discount may be considered to be a taxable fringe benefit.
 For the purposes of this benefit, "immediate family" is considered to be a second adult and your dependent child(ren) living in the same household with you.
-All personal training sessions, massages, and Reiki sessions, however, are not eligible for an employee discount.
+Personal training sessions, massages, and Reiki sessions, however, are not eligible for an employee discount.
+Small Group Personal Training only, is eligible for a 20% discount.

 If you are a part-time employee, you receive an individual adult membership in the YMCA branch of your choice.
 You may upgrade to a family membership, and you will pay the difference between the individual and family membership rates.
 Part time employees that work at least 20 hours per week are eligible for a 20 percent discount off program fees including school-aged childcare, pre-school, resident and day camp.
-All personal training sessions, massages, and Reiki sessions, however, are not eligible for an employee discount.
-A portion of the discount may be considered to be a taxable fringe benefit.
+Personal training sessions, massages, and Reiki sessions, however, are not eligible for a 20% discount.

+A portion of the discounts may be considered to be a taxable fringe benefit.